ModelEarth/community/challenge/README.md

 <i>The US Environmental Protection Agency (EPA) presents a virtual coding challenge to contribute to our <a href="../../io/">Web Portals for Communities</a>.
 Presented with <a href="https://www.codeforamerica.org/" target="_blank">Code for America</a>, this official US Federal Challenge event is offering a total of $10,000 in cash awards.
 Additional project support provided by the Georgia Center of Innovation.  <b>Start anytime from now up until the finale on <span style="white-space: nowrap;">October 2, 2021.</span></b></i>

-**The challenge:** Create a community portal (consisting of one or more web pages) that visualizes your community's path to a sustainable, net zero future.
+**The challenge:** Create a community page that visualizes your community's path to a sustainable, net zero future.
 A community can be your neighborhood, town, city, county, or state.
 Use data and widgets from the EPA and other sources to share your vision for a sustainable community.

 <h2><b>How to Participate</b></h2>